Image by Armando Orozco

 1. What do I feel about my current relationship and partner?

 In questions two and three, begin with the words "I want" and write fast.
 If you pause or get stuck, just write "I want" and begin again.
 Don't worry about practicality or reality.
 Imagine that you have all the choices and resources you need.
 Just write your heart's desire about the relationship and the life you want.
-When I did this exercise, it came out as a poem, but the form is immaterial.
 The most important thing is to honestly realize your deepest truth and write it down.
 End when it feels complete.

 2. What do I want in a relationship?